 To make things complicated, common law relationships are treated differently by province.
 Some provinces recognize common-law partners as having similar rights to married spouses, while others have specific requirements, such as a minimum duration of cohabitation, before these rights are granted.
-You can read more about common law status by province here.
+You can read more about Quebec common law here.

 In Quebec, a couple can choose to form a civil union.
 Unlike a common-law partnership, a civil union is more similar to a legal marriage, as the legal framework for civil unions is identical to the framework for marriage.
 To learn more about civil unions visit the Chambre des notaires du Québec.

-Naming a spouse or partner as the beneficiary of property and assets
+Naming a spouse or partner as the legatee of property and assets

 2. Healthcare decision-making: identifying who can make medical decisions

 A second important aspect of estate planning is identifying who can make healthcare decisions on an individual’s behalf, if they are unable to make the decisions themselves.
-This is accomplished through a power of attorney for healthcare.
+In Quebec, this is accomplished through a protection mandate.

-A power of attorney is a legal document that gives an individual the right to make financial or medical decisions on someone else's behalf.
+A protection mandate is a legal document that gives an individual the right to make medical decisions on someone else's behalf.

-The person appointed in a power of attorney for healthcare helps make healthcare decisions for an individual, in the event they are unable to do so themselves.
-You may also see this document called a representation agreement, personal directive, or advanced directive, as the terminology varies across Canada.
+The person appointed in a protection mandate helps make healthcare decisions for an individual, in the event they are unable to do so themselves.
+Willful is currently unable to offer the ability to create Power of Attorney or Protection Mandate documents in Quebec.